 It’s hard to imagine now – even when running across an old picture – but Pigeon Forge wasn’t always the neon mecca it is now.

-In 1925, with the coming of the national park a decade away, Pigeon Forge wasn’t much more than a series of farms covering the wide valley between the mountains.
+In 1925, with the coming of the Great Smoky Mountains National Park a decade away, Pigeon Forge and Sevierville weren’t much more than a series of farms covering the wide valley between the mountains.

-And it was in this time period that Dr. John W. Ogle returned to his home to practice medicine.
+And it was during this time period that Dr. John W. Ogle returned to his home to practice medicine.

 Born in the 1880s, Ogle went off to study at the age of 16, setting up his practice in the Harrisburg community at the age of 21.
 It was there that he met and married Blanche.

-Soon thereafter, the Ogles moved to Pigeon Forge and Dr. John set up his practice as a mountain doctor making house calls by horseback or buggy.
+Soon thereafter, the Ogles moved to Pigeon Forge and Dr. Ogle set up his practice as a mountain doctor making house calls by horseback or buggy.

 Finally, in 1925, he purchased some land where he planted a few more trees and Five Oaks Farm was born.